Angione-Lab/TAP_TU_SyntheticModelGenerator/README.md

 - The script uses OSMnx to fetch data from OpenStreetMap, so an internet connection is required.
 - The cache directory is used to store downloaded OSM data to avoid repeated downloads.
 - The random seed can be used to reproduce the same problem instance.
+- When using `place_names_choose_one_of`, the script will print the selected place names during execution.
+- Multiple place names in `place_names` will create a problem that spans across all specified locations.
-- The script supports multiple place names and can randomly choose one from a list.
+- The script will fetch data for each place name separately and combine them into a single problem instance.